Price

 Trip Notes & Expectations

-4. LUGGAGE: In this part of Europe, it is very rare to find elevators in train stations, hotels, or other public places.
+In this part of Europe, it can be rare to find elevators in train stations, hotels, or other public places.
 We occasionally use public transport on this trip, which means you will need to carry your luggage from platform to platform, in and out of trains and buses, etc., and also possibly up several flights of stairs.
 You will also need to be able to stow your luggage on trains and buses.
 You should be able to comfortably walk for 10-30 minutes at a time with your luggage.
-It is therefore essential that you pack light and bring luggage that is compact and lightweight.
+It is essential, therefore, that you pack light and bring luggage that is compact and lightweight.
 You are responsible for carrying your own luggage at all times.

 Single Travelers